schnick3rs/wang-charz/README.md

 ### Latest ✓
 * ✓ archetype.tech-priest: filter by augmentic and not by cybernetic
 * ✓stats: add note for breacking the limit
+* ork clans break stats
+* ascension and influence
+* traits: Data is Currency: Characters with the Adeptus Mechanicus keyword may use Intellect in place of Fellowship when calculating Infl uence.
 * stats: more verbose archetype prerequisite notes
-* traits: Data is Currency: Characters with the Adeptus Mechanicus keyword may use Intellect in place of Fellowship when calculating Infl uence.
-* ascension and influence
 * Ascension and Stat prerequisites
 * Stat packages for beginners
+* additional powers for eldar
+* hated keyword
+* faith

 ### Release
 * Basic PDF View/Export